 Small Angus beef cattle, scientifically developed for better feed

-good temperament and very superior meat
+good temperament and superior meat

 Australian Lowline cattle are the result of 60 years of New South